Korg Wavestation: Musical impact

 The Wavestation is known as one of the best synth pad generators, and has been used by many musicians to explore uncommon synthesis textures.
-A few notable mainstream artists that used Wavestations in the early 1990s were Joe Zawinul, Jan Hammer, Phil Collins, Michael Cretu (used KORG WAVESTATION on the first five albums of his famous project "Enigma (German band)" (the factory preset "Deep Atmosphere" was most often used), as well as in many of his projects from 1990 to 2003)), Gary Numan, Keith Emerson, and Tony Banks of Genesis (who also used them on the band's 2007 European Tour) Depeche Mode, Steve Hillier of Dubstar, Michael Jackson, Ed Wynne of Ozric Tentacles, Ulf Langheinrich and Alan Clark and Guy Fletcher of Dire Straits.
+A few notable mainstream artists that used Wavestations in the early 1990s were Joe Zawinul, Jan Hammer, Phil Collins, Michael Cretu (used KORG WAVESTATION on the first five albums of his famous project "Enigma (German band)" (the factory preset "Deep Atmosphere" was most often used), Gary Numan, Keith Emerson, and Tony Banks of Genesis, Depeche Mode, Steve Hillier of Dubstar, Michael Jackson, Ed Wynne of Ozric Tentacles, Ulf Langheinrich and Alan Clark and Guy Fletcher of Dire Straits.
 Soundtrack composer Mark Snow also used a Wavestation SR when scoring episodes of the X-Files.

 The sound of the Wavestation is familiar to users of the Apple Macintosh, since the startup chime that has featured on every Mac from the Quadra 700 to the Quadra 800 was created by Jim Reekes on a Korg Wavestation.
 Reekes said, "The startup sound was done in my home studio on a Korg Wavestation.
 It's a C Major chord, played with both hands stretched out as wide as possible (with 3rd at the top, if I recall)."
 The sound in question is a slightly modified "Sandman" factory preset.